 I mean, just to break it down in a nutshell:

 The costs of organic farming are a good deal higher than the costs involved in conventional methods.
 Growing organically relies heavily on good growing conditions, and leaves crops more vulnerable to disease and pests.
-So, you get less crop and you have to price higher than the conventional products you’re competing with in order to make ends meet.
+You get less crop and therefore have to price higher than the conventional products you’re competing with in order to make ends meet.
 So, if your customer base doesn’t love what you’re doing, it’s pretty hard to convince them to spend more money on your wines than they would spend on a non-organic producer’s wine around the corner.